Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

-APS Cognitive, Personality & Psychometric Tests
+Prepare for Australian Public Service (APS) Cognitive, Emotional Intelligence, Personality & Psychometric Tests

 If you are applying to join the Australian Public Service (APS), you will be required as part of your application to take several challenging Cognitive and Personality Psychometric tests.
 Most federal and local government departments use an assessment of these test results to determine your suitability for a role.
 In fact, it’s one of their fundamental deciders.
 The APS, however takes it to the next level by applying various styles of test questions to assess you.
 Our preparation will provide you with all the relevant styles of test questions the APS uses so that you are more than ready to take on all the challenges.

-APS Abstract or Logical reasoning test
+Australian public service (APS) Abstract or Logical reasoning test

 One of the major determiners in being selected for a role with the Australian Public Service is the Abstract or Logical Reasoning Test.
 The APS uses Abstract and Logical Reasoning tests to learn about your ability to solve problems and think in a strategic and lateral manner.
 These tests are non-verbal and require you to review a group of shapes or patterns to identify the missing shape, odd-one-out or final figure.

-The Australian Public Service (APS) times all of their abstract or logical reasoning tests.
-While most have a timer for the entire test, some departments use a style of test where each question is timed.
-Our preparations include proven methods that assist in developing quick analysis of these patterns and shapes.
+Our preparations for the abstract or logical test include proven methods that assist in developing quick analysis of these patterns and shapes.
 It’s not about deciphering the entire question, it’s about knowing the quickest way to get to the answer using a proven step by step process.
 We will ensure that you are prepared for all relevant styles of Abstract or Logical Reasoning tests used by the APS.

-To answer this test question, we need to first identify the patterns and logical rules that are relevant to the group of shapes in the test question.
+To answer this abstract test question, we need to first identify the patterns and logical rules that are relevant to the group of shapes in the test question.
 In this series, there are two logical rules moving left to right.
 The first is that all the inner shapes move one place anticlockwise at each step.
 The second rule is that, at every step, the triangle alternates with a black square.
 At step five, there is a triangle at the top – therefore, at the next step, it will move anticlockwise into the left place and become a black square.

 From the first line, we see that the original figure (the three shapes to the left) goes through two transformations to form the figure on the right: (i) a change in the shapes (square to circle, or circle to square); and (ii) a change in colours (black to white, or vice versa).
 Two buttons are active in this line (1 and 2); however, we still don’t know which one changes the shape, or which one changes the colour.